20 Best Cities to Visit on a Cruise to Spain

 The most emblematic structure in the city is the Mosque-Cathedral of Córdoba, known also as Mezquita de Córdoba (Great Mosque of Córdoba), a perfect reflection of the city’s turbulent and diverse history, tracing the stories from ancient Roman times and Islam, to Catholicism.

-Jewish Quarter is another place of interest, the best explored with a licensed tour guide who can explain its history and share anecdotes on notable Jewish intellectuals who used to live and create in Córdoba throughout centuries.
-This historic center and the whole district is recognized by UNESCO, and the most iconic landmark located in the very heart of it is Córdoba Synagogue, built in the 14th century and one of the best-preserved synagogues in Spain featuring the Mudéjar style in architecture.
+The historic center of Cordoba and the whole district are recognized by UNESCO.
+The most iconic landmark located in the very heart of it is the Córdoba Synagogue, built in the 14th century.
+It is one of the best-preserved synagogues in Spain featuring the Mudéjar style in architecture.

-Whether you choose to simply roam the narrow streets of the historic quarter while enjoying Andalusian delicious tapas, or visit some of these notable buildings, I am sure you will return back to your ship full of impressions and unforgettable memories.
+Whether you choose to simply roam the narrow streets of the historic quarter while enjoying Andalusian delicious tapas, or visit some of these notable buildings, I am sure you will return to your ship full of impressions and unforgettable memories.

 12. Marbella

-Cruise ships docked in Malaga cruise port usually organize shore excursions to Marbella and Puerto Banús, two of Costa de Sol’s chic resort destinations.
-The distance between the port of Malaga and Marbella is only 60 kilometers (or a 45-minute drive), and from Marbella to Puerto Banús is only 9 kilometers (a 10-minute drive), which makes it a perfect day-trip destination from Malaga.
+The distance between the port of Malaga and Marbella is only 60 km (or a 45-minute drive), and from Marbella to Puerto Banús is only 9 km (a 10-minute drive), which makes it a perfect day-trip destination from Malaga.

 Marbella, Costa del Sol